Digital Forensic Analysis

 Description

-The aim of the module is to provide students with a broad and specialist knowledge and understanding of the main principles of digital forensics and how it can be applied to a Computer Crime Scene Investigation to systematically and impartially approach the preservation and extraction of all digital evidence.
+The aim of the Digital Forensic Analysis module (COMP09107) is to provide students with a broad and specialist knowledge and understanding of the main principles of digital forensics and how it can be applied to a Computer Crime Scene Investigation to systematically and impartially approach the preservation and extraction of all digital evidence.

 Students will be introduced to practical issues associated with hardware and operating systems, together with the principles, theories and technical skills to analyse and evaluate gathered digital evidence using forensic tools and techniques through a number of practical case studies.